sfalkoff/sql-lesson/README.md

     SELECT github, first_name FROM Students;

 You can also select which rows you want.
 We use a 'WHERE' clause.
-For example, if we want all of the data for 'Christian', we can do the following:
+For example, if we want all of the data for 'Sarah', we can do the following:

-    SELECT * FROM Students WHERE first_name="Christian";
+    SELECT * FROM Students WHERE first_name="Sarah";

 We can filter on any value in our table.
 The following command gives the same search result:

-    SELECT * FROM Students WHERE github="chriszf";
+    SELECT * FROM Students WHERE github="sdevelops";

 Now, we can combine the two concepts to get specific combinations of rows and columns out of our table:

-    SELECT first_name, last_name FROM Students WHERE github="cruhland";
+    SELECT first_name, last_name FROM Students WHERE github="jhacks";

 Before continuing on, insert your own rows into the table, and try selecting different rows and columns from your new data.